-- 1. Amendments to these R&R shall be determined by the Board of Examiners in a separate decision. - 2.
-No amendments will be made to these R&R, unless it may reasonably be assumed that the interests of the students will not be harmed as a result.
+- 1. Amendments to these R&R shall be determined by the Board of Examiners, if necessary, in a separate decision. - 2.
+If amendments will be made to these R&R, this will only be done if, it may reasonably be assumed that the interests of the students will not be harmed as a result.